Gifted Girls Only - Cruisin' in a Sea of Trouble

 While I relaxed and cleared the clutter from my brain, I heard my friends chatting and taking full advantage of the spacious bathroom to wash off the day's sweat.
 I let my mind go blank and released the stress and fear that had overwhelmed me when I spotted Jonetta Brozek.
 My eyelids fluttered shut then shot open when I recalled her beautiful hair tinged with red.

 Taking a deep breath, I forced my eyes closed until black velvet filled my inner vision.
 I heard Allison and Theresa leave the cabin, their voices happy, but far away.

-When I opened my eyes, I was alone.
+When my eyes opened, I was alone.
 I sat up and caught sight of Davin on his balcony.
-I joined him and told him what I’d seen and what I thought we’d have to do.
-Our scheming was interrupted by Allison and Theresa pounding and calling at the suite’s door.
+I joined him and told him what I'd seen and what I thought we had to do.
+Allison and Theresa interrupted our scheming with loud pounding on the suite's door.